Saturday, December 31, 2016

 “Well . . .”

-“Then after the intruder had killed you and left with your cash and credit cards, after the coast was clear in other words, your cat would eventually come out from behind the sofa and check you out.
+“Then after the intruder had killed you and left with your cash and credit cards, after the coast was clear in other words, your cat would come out from behind the sofa and check you out.
 And then it would proceed to laze on the sofa."

 "You're sick."